Learning while doing: You’ll do that here.

 David M. Barton Agricultural Research Center

-he David M. Barton Agricultural Research Center, located in Gordonville, Mo., is a beef teaching and research unit for production and reproductive research and experiential class learning.
-The Crop Science Unit has underground drainage irrigation, bioreactors, and a retention basin.
-These are a joint project with the Missouri Department of Agriculture
+The David M. Barton Agricultural Research Center, located in Gordonville, Mo., offers teaching and research experience for students.
+The Animal Science unit includes beef cattle production and reproductive research, as well as experiential class learning.
+The Crop Science Unit has underground drainage irrigation, bioreactors, a riparian managment buffer zone, a constructed wetland, and a retention basin.
+Crops grown include corn, soybean, wheat, and more.

 Facilities & Auxiliary Units